 - Content and type of the attended courses and/or completed exams

 - Total ECTS-points

 - Examination-grade (national)

 - ECTS grade

 Lectures at other Departments

 You may hear lectures in other fields than law.
 If you want to take an exam in this lecture you need to register for the chosen field at the time of your registration in Freiburg.
 Please check with us first.
 We will be pleased to help you in that matter.

 Practical Advice

 Get a Buddy!

 The idea of the Faculty of Law Buddy Programme is to integrate you easily as an international student into your new life in Freiburg!
 By arrival in Freiburg we want you to become familiar with the city and its life in no time at all!
 Law students of Freiburg University will be happy to assist you on your first steps.
 Please note that this programme organized by the Faculty of Law should not be mistaken for the University's Buddy-Programme.
 If you are interested in taking part in the Buddy Programme just send us an e-mail to buddy-programm@jura.uni-freiburg.de.
 We will try and find you a welcoming and friendly student who even may pick you up from the train station at the day of your arrival.

-For more information visit

-www.jura.uni-freiburg.de/en/international-office/incomings/get-a-buddy the Mannheim / Karlsruhe and Basel routes (also from Frankfort Airport).
+For more information visit www.jura.uni-freiburg.de/en/international-office/incomings/get-a-buddy Arriving in Freiburg Bv train: 'Intercity Everese' (ICE) 'InterCity' (IC) , or Regional Express RF) on Dy II ali i.
+IIIICIUILY EXPICSS (ICL), IIILEICILY (IC) , or negional Express i the Mannheim / Karlsruhe and Basel routes (also from Frankfort Airport).